-Machu Picchu is located between the Cordillera de los Andes and the Amazon rainforest, having a warm and temperate climate.
-In the citadel you will never go too cold or too hot, with an average minimum temperature of 12 ° C and an average maximum temperature of 24 ° C. As it is a subtropical zone, every day of the year there is a possibility of rains, however, from April to September is the dry season and from October to March is the rainy season.
+Machu Picchu is located in the Cordillera of Vilcabamba of the Andes mountains and the eyebrow of the jungle.
+The climate is temperate all year round but it gets chilly and cloudy mornings in the wet season.
+The average minimum temperature is 12 ° C and average maximum temperature is 24 ° C. As it is also located in the eyebrow of the jungle, it can rain or get foggy anytime of the year, however, from April to September is dry season and from October to March is wet season.

 They are the rainiest months in Machu Picchu and in general in the region of Cusco, during most of the days the sky is cloudy, but there are also short periods of clear days, the temperature is relatively pleasant with an average of 14 ° C. Although the rains can be an inconvenience when visiting Machu Picchu, they make Machu Picchu look spectacular green and with colorful flora in all its surroundings, besides the clouds and rain make Machu Picchu become a fable scenario, almost surreal.

 |Machu Picchu in February: It is usually foggy or rainy.|

 One of the main advantages of visiting Machu Picchu in these months is that you will be able to find the vast majority of services at reduced prices, and with many offers in luxury services.
 So with a moderate budget you can greatly enjoy your stay in Machu Picchu, and if you are the traveler who wants to save the most, this is the time you should visit the Inca city.

 April is one of the most propitious months to visit Machu Picchu, the rains are minimal and the days become sunnier and more pleasant.
 Although the high season of tourism already begins this month, it is still possible to find offers in the services.